 The Maya Mountains are a range of hills in west-central Belize that take their name from the Maya people who built great centers in the region.
 The Cockscomb Range is a spur of the Maya Mountains and includes Victoria Peak, a national monument of Belize.

 Monteverde Cloud Forest Reserve is a Costa Rican protected area along the Cordillera de Tilarán.
 Named after the nearby town of Monteverde and extending over 35,000 acres, the cloud forest reserve is visited by roughly 70,000 visitors a year.

 Chirripó National Park is named for its most prominent feature, Cerro Chirripó, the highest mountain in Costa Rica.
 The park hosts important areas of Talamancan montane forest and Costa Rican páramo, with high endemism and extremely high biodiversity.

-Ometepe Island is located in southwest Nicaragua, formed by two volcanoes rising out of Lake Nicargua.
+Ometepe is an island in southwest Nicaragua, formed by two volcanoes rising from Lake Nicaragua.
 It is the lake's largest island.
-The two imposing volcanoes, Maderas and Concepcion, define its topography.
-The island was designated a Biosphere Reserve in 2010.
+Two imposing volcanoes, Maderas and Concepción, define its topography.
+The island has been designated a Biosphere Reserve by UNESCO.

-Palo Verde National Park contains much of the area of the valley of the Tempisque River in Guanacaste Province, Costa Rica.
-The park protects one of the most endangered ecosystems.
-It is one of the last remaining tropical dry rain forests that once covered most of Central America.
+Palo Verde National Park contains much of the area of the Tempisque River valley in Guanacaste Province, Costa Rica.
+It protects one of the most endangered ecosystems and is one of the last remaining tropical dry forests that once covered most of Central America.